-In thinking that natural bodies have a certain kind of existence, Aristotle sets himself apart from the inquirers into nature.
-In response to Parmenides, they rejected the existence of the ordinary objects in the traditional conception of reality because they thought that nothing comes into or goes out of existence.
-So, according to Democritus, only atoms and void are real.
-The various arrangements of the atoms in the void appear to human beings as natural bodies, but arrangements of atoms in the void are not themselves objects.
+In thinking that natural bodies have a certain kind of existence, Aristotle sets himself apart from the way the inquirers into nature responded to Parmenides.
+They rejected the existence of ordinary objects because they thought that nothing comes into or goes out of existence.
+According to Democritus, for example, only atoms and void are real.
+The arrangements of the atoms in the void appear as natural bodies, but these arrangements are not themselves objects.
 They only appear as objects to those who rely on experience (as opposed to reason) to know what exists.
 Aristotle rejects this conception of the existence of natural bodies.

 Unity, Definition, and Demonstration

-Like the Aristotelian corpus generally, the logical works are organized systematically.
-The Categories discusses terms, the parts of sentences.
-The On Interpretation discusses sentences, the parts of syllogisms.
+Aristotle discusses demonstration in the logical works.
+Like the Arisotelian corpus generally as we now have it, the logical works are organized systematically.
+The Categories is first in the series.
+It discusses terms, the parts of sentences.
+On Interpretation is second.
+It discusses sentences, the parts of syllogisms.
 The Prior and Posterior Analytics follow On Interpretation.
 The Prior Analytics discusses syllogisms, and the Posterior Analytics discusses demonstrations.

 Rational animals make discriminations in terms of sensation.
+(All M are P)

 Human beings are rational animals.
 (All S are M)